frasca80/test/README.md

 [Q] If so, how would you adjust your code to avoid such a situation?
-[A] By introducing a validation in ExpressionMap::setExpression to avoid the insertion of a symbol expression that introduces circular dependency
+[A] By introducing a validation in the constructor of ExpressionMap to avoid the presence of a symbol expression that introduces circular dependency